Latest News & Updates

 NOTICE

-The Parish Board of Election Supervisors will seal Early Voting machines for the November 5th election on Wednesday, 10/09/2024 @ 10:00 AM at the Registrar of Voter’s Amite location.
+Please be advised The Parish Board of Election Supervisors will seal Early Voting machines for the May 3rd election on Thursday, 04/10 @ 10:00 AM at the Registrar of Voter’s Amite location.

 110 N. 1st Street, Amite, LA 70422